insinfo/galileo/packages/test/README.md

 # Matchers
-Several `Matcher`s are bundled with this package, and run on any `package:http` `Response`, not just those returned by Angel.
+Several `Matcher`s are bundled with this package, and run on any `package:http` `Response`, not just those returned by galileo.

 ```dart
 test('foo', () async {